 *Must use ANA Member discount code at time of purchase to receive the discount.

-- Advanced licensed healthcare providers including MD/DO, DC, ND, NP, PA, APRN, and Pharmacists
+- Advanced licensed healthcare providers including MD/DO, OD, DC, ND, NP, PA, APRN, and Pharmacists

 - Nutrition Professionals (RDN, others).

 - Note: this program is not targeted to Certified Nutrition Specialists (CNS).
 CNS certificants have demonstrated a deeper and more specialized set of skills and knowledge in personalized nutrition.
-The CNS is the highest level certification in PN.
-However, the PN-P course may serve as a useful review for these professionals, and CEUs may be earned.
+The CNS is the highest level certification in Personalized Nutrition.
+However, the PNP course may serve as a useful review for these professionals, and CEUs may be earned.

 Module I: The Personalized Nutrition Framework: Introduction to Personalized Nutrition